-- The leadership team and trust of the school/Academy/college will ensure that all safer working practices and recruitment procedures are followed in accordance with the guidance set out in KCSiE 2024 Part Three and advised by Nova Education Trust HR Services policy and practice guidance. - School leaders, staff and members of the governing body/ trust will be appropriately trained in safer working practices and access the safer recruitment training advised by the trust. - Statutory pre-employment checks and references from previous employers are an essential part of the recruitment process.
-We will ensure we adopt the appropriate necessary procedures to conduct the checks required and where any concerns arise, we will seek advice and act in accordance with national guidance. - Our school, academy, college has in place recruitment, selection, and vetting procedures in accordance with KCSiE 2024 Part Three and maintains a Single Central Record (SCR), which is reviewed regularly and updated in accordance with KCSiE 2024 Part Three.

-- Staff will have access to advice on the boundaries of appropriate behaviour and will be aware of the School Employee Code of Conduct, which includes contact between staff and pupils outside the work context.
+- The leadership team and trust of the Academy will ensure that all safer working practices and recruitment procedures are followed in accordance with the guidance set out in KCSiE 2024 Part Three and advised by Nova Education Trust HR Services policy and practice guidance. - School leaders, staff and members of the governing body will be appropriately trained in safer working practices and access the safer recruitment training advised by the trust. - Statutory pre-employment checks and references from previous employers are an essential part of the recruitment process.
+We will ensure we adopt the appropriate necessary procedures to conduct the checks required and where any concerns arise, we will seek advice and act in accordance with national guidance. - Our school has in place recruitment, selection, and vetting procedures in accordance with KCSiE 2024 Part Three and maintains a Single Central Record (SCR), which is reviewed regularly and updated in accordance with KCSiE 2024 Part Three. - Staff will have access to advice on the boundaries of appropriate behaviour and will be aware of the School Employee Code of Conduct, which includes contact between staff and pupils outside the work context.
 Concerns regarding low-level concerns will be included in our Code of Conduct from 1 September 2024 in line with KCSiE Part Four Section two.
-Staff can access a copy of this through........ - Newly appointed staff and volunteers will be informed of our arrangements for safer working practices by..... before beginning working and contact with pupils. - In the event of any complaint or allegation against a member of staff, the headteacher (or the Designated Safeguarding Lead) if the headteacher is not present, will be notified immediately.
+Staff have all been provided with a copy at the start of the academic year. - Newly appointed staff and volunteers will be informed of our arrangements for safer working practices through their induction processes and before beginning working and contact with pupils. - In the event of any complaint or allegation against a member of staff, the headteacher (or the Designated Safeguarding Lead) if the headteacher is not present, will be notified immediately.
 If it relates to the headteacher, the chair of governors/ trust will be informed without delay.
-We will respond to all allegations robustly and appropriately in collaboration with the Local Authority Designated Officer (LADO), LADO Allegation Officers and HR Business Partner or HR Service. - Advice and support will be made available by the Safeguarding Children in Education Officer (SCiEO), LADO and NCC HR/ Academy's own HR Service where appropriate to the leadership team. - All new employees will be appropriately inducted to their role and a link to the Induction Checklist for Safer Recruitment can be accessed from HR's guidance section of the School Portal.
+We will respond to all allegations robustly and appropriately in collaboration with the Local Authority Designated Officer (LADO), LADO Allegation Officers and HR Business Partner or HR Service. - Advice and support will be made available by the Safeguarding Children in Education Officer (SCiEO), LADO and NOVA Trust HR Service where appropriate to the leadership team. - All new employees will be appropriately inducted to their role and a link to the Induction Checklist for Safer Recruitment can be accessed from HR's guidance section of the School Portal.